 The best freezable puppy teething toy

 One thing about teething is that it irritates the gums, leaving them inflamed and sometimes swollen and feeling like they're on fire.
 If you notice your puppy whimpering due to teething pains, a frozen chew toy may be a good choice as the cold temperature can temporarily soothe inflamed gums.
 Already filled with water, all you need to do is pop this in the freezer and then offer it to your puppy, or you can add treats to it and turn it into an interactive playtime game.
 It is designed to withstand aggressive chewers while relieving discomfort thanks to its endless ring design that's fitted with smooth bumps to massage gums.
-This toy is intended for medium to large-sized puppies and may be too big for extra-small dogs.
+This toy is 4.5 inches in diameter and 1.2 inches thick.

 The best puppy teething toy for aggressive chewers